r52/quasar/docs/wcp.rst

     See :ref:`app-launcher-protocol` for more details.

 ``target params``
-    Parameters sent to the target.
+    List of parameters sent to the target.
     Typically, these are Data Source identifiers.
     For App Launcher widgets, these are App Launcher commands, or ``get`` to retrieve the command list.